Baby Gear Updated May 21, 2026

 What stands out

-• Reconfigures from hexagon to wall-anchored barrier to fireplace fence
+• Reconfigures from hexagon to wall-anchored barrier to fireplace fence, per the spec sheet

-• Heavy enough that "portable" means between rooms, not on vacations
+• Owners note it’s heavy enough that "portable" means between rooms, not on vacations

-• Hard floors need the non-slip pads or rug placement — it can scoot on tile
+• On hard floors, owners say it needs the non-slip pads or a rug — it can scoot on tile

 Regalo My Play Portable Play Yard